 - The job editor is quite heavy and it can stall during heavy tasks.

-Talend costs $1,170 USD/user or $12,000 USD/user where you save 15%.
+Talend offers 4 pricing plans: Stitch, Data Management Platform, Big Data Platform, and Data Fabric.
 They also offer a free-to-download open-source ELT tool, Talend Open Studio, with limited features.
-You can use the free 14-day trial that includes all features, after which point you can upgrade your trial into a monthly or annual subscription.
+You can use the free 14-day trial that includes all features, after which point you can upgrade your trial to a monthly or annual subscription.

 Streamsets is a cloud-first enterprise ELT tool for extracting data from SaaS applications and databases into data warehouses and data lakes for last-mile analysis.
 Enterprises use Streamsets to consolidate dozens of data sources for analysis.